SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 Let's go back to our code now.
 Let's assume that the cache line size is 64 bytes.
 We have an array of `AtomicU64`, each `AtomicU64` takes *8 bytes* of memory.
 Our cache line size is *64 bytes*, that means eight `AtomicU64` values will lie in one cache line.

-Let's imagine that *thread1* running on core-1 increases the atomic value at *index 0* and *thread2* running on core-2 increases the atomic value at *index 1*.
+Let's imagine that *thread1* running on core-1 will update the atomic value at *index 0* and *thread2* running on core-2 will update the atomic value at *index 1*.
 We know that both these atomic values lie on the same cache line and "updating an atomic value invalidates the whole cache line it belongs to".
 Invalidating a cache line will result in fetching that chunk of memory from RAM again.